Propagation of chaos in neural fields: Neuron models

-The HH model is often too complex for practical purposes and several reductions were proposed.
-A particularly interesting on is the Fitzhugh-Nagumo (FN) bidimensional model \cite{fitzhugh:69} capturing from the biological viewpoint the most prominent behaviors of the Hodgkin-Huxley model.
-From the mathematical viewpoint, it is important to specify this model since that model does not satisfy assumptions~\ref{Assump:LocLipschSpace} and~\ref{Assump:LinearGrowth}, and motivates the additional mathematical developments of appendix~\ref{append:StoSynapses}.
-This model describes the evolution of the membrane potential variable $v$ and a slower recovery variable $w$, through the equations:
+The HH model is often too complex for practical purposes, and several reductions were proposed.
+A particularly interesting one is the Fitzhugh--Nagumo (FN) bidimensional model \cite{fitzhugh69} capturing from the biological viewpoint the most prominent behaviors of the Hodgkin--Huxley model.
+From the mathematical viewpoint, it is important to specify this model since that model does not satisfy assumptions~\hyperref[AssumpLocLipschSpace]{(H1)} and~\hyperref[AssumpLinearGrowth]{(H4)}, and motivates the additional mathematical developments of Appendix~\ref{appendStoSynapses}.
+This model describes the evolution of the membrane potential variable $v$ and a slower recovery variable $w$, through the equations

 where $P(v)=v(1-v)(v-a)$, generally chosen $f(v)=v-v^3$.